Renewable Power Net Metering

 - Pick a contractor for the installation.

 - Submit a copy of CPI’s preapproval form to get acknowledgement to proceed with installation of renewable energy system.
+Click for examples of a one line diagram and a site plan.

 - Once your generation equipment is installed send us a copy of the signed interconnection agreement along with a copy of the final county electrical inspection notice.